-- Applying the scientific problem-solving model in school-based settings; - Developing a knowledge base in school psychology evolving from the integration of classroombased learning and field-based experience, and stressing practical application of psychological and educational foundations to school-based problems. - Training in all areas of service delivery including assessment, direct and indirect intervention, consultation, prevention, and crisis intervention; - Implementing ethical and responsible culturally competent practice; and - Entering the profession as consumers and distributors of research capable of evaluating current practices and contributing new knowledge to the field.
+- Applying the scientific problem-solving model in school-based settings; - Developing a knowledge base in school psychology evolving from the integration of classroom-based learning and field-based experience, and stressing practical application of psychological and educational foundations to school-based problems. - Training in all areas of service delivery including assessment, direct and indirect intervention, consultation, prevention, and crisis intervention; - Implementing ethical and responsible culturally competent practice; and - Entering the profession as consumers and distributors of research capable of evaluating current practices and contributing new knowledge to the field.

 The goal of the specialist program is to develop entry-level competencies in its graduates so that they can function as school psychologists in public or private schools.
-In order to reach this goal, the specialist program curriculum, practica and internship experiences are consistent with the NASP Standards for Graduate Preparation of School Psychologists (2010), which is available on the Specialist Forms website, and the NASP Practice Model (2010), as provided below:
+In order to reach this goal, the specialist program curriculum, practicum, and internship experiences are consistent with the NASP Standards for Graduate Preparation of School Psychologists (2020), and the NASP Practice Model (2020), as provided below:

-Practices That Permeate All Aspects of Service Delivery
+Practices that Permeate All Aspects of Service Delivery

-Domain 1: Data-Based Decision Making and Accountability
+Domain 1: Data-Based Decision Making